MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

     kubectl get namespace
     ```

-    If you installed the NGINX Ingress Controller using the application routing add-on, you should see the `app-routing-system` namespace in the output:
+    If you installed the NGINX ingress controller using the application routing add-on, you should see the `app-routing-system` namespace in the output:

     ```output
     NAME                 STATUS   AGE